 As you may have noticed, the transfer mapping in the screenshot above does not import every field in the export into BlueConic; the fields "ib_z1" and "ib_z2" will not be imported.
 There is no need to clutter BlueConic's data storage with values that serve no purpose in BlueConic or other connected systems.
 It is a best practice to only import values of interest to BlueConic use cases.

 Synchronizing is done at scheduled intervals.
 How to configure the schedule for your connection is discussed in-depth in Configuring Connections.

-The Profile Import Connection is a certified plugin.
+The Profile Import Connection is a standard plugin.